Random walks on SL_2(C): spectral gap and limit theorems: The Markov operator

 \begin{proposition}[\cite{DKW:PAMQ}] Let $\mu$ be a non-elementary probability measure on $G=\SL_2(\C)$.
 Then the operator $\oP:L^2_{(1,0)} \to L^2_{(1,0)}$ defined by $\oP \phi := \int_G g^* \phi \, \diff \mu(g)$ is bounded and, after replacing $\mu$ by some convolution power $\mu^{\ast N}$ if necessary, it satisfies $\|\oP\|_{L^2_{(1,0)}} < 1$. \end{proposition}

-We now state two consequences of Theorem \ref{thm:DKW-spectral-gap}.
-The first one is an equidistribution result and the second one is a regularity property of $\nu$.
+The following equidistribution result is a consequence of Theorem \ref{thm:DKW-spectral-gap}.
 We note that the moment condition in the next theorem can be relaxed to a $(\frac12 + \varepsilon)$-moment condition, see Remarks \ref{rem:1/2-moment} and \ref{rem:holder-equidistribution} below.

 \begin{theorem}[\cite{DKW:PAMQ}] Let $\mu$ be a non-elementary probability measure on $G=\SL_2(\C)$.
 Assume that $\mu$ has a finite $(1+\varepsilon)$-moment for some $\varepsilon>0$, i.e., $\int_G \log^{1+\varepsilon} \|g\| \, \diff \mu(g) <\infty$.
 Let $\nu$ be the associated stationary measure.
 Then, for every $u \in \Cc^1(\P^1)$, we have for some constants $C>0$ and $0<\lambda<1$ independent of $u$. \end{theorem}